mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 The idea was immediately appealing.
 As the maintainer of a boilerplate, upgrading existing apps to a new version is basically impossible, and `create-react-app` solved that elegantly by hiding everything except runtime code, i.e. the actual app.
 It was already clear that this project would really help beginners get their feet wet with React, and that was very exciting.

-A funny side story, what is now `npm run eject` used to be called `npm run graduate` in the first iteration.
+> Funny side story: what is now `npm run eject` used to be called `npm run graduate` in the first iteration.
 I really didn't like the name, as it sounded like something you had to do – which _this operation_ totally isn't.
-You can build a perfect app without ever doing _that_.

 We needed a word to capture this, and thankfully we checked out [Ean Platter](https://twitter.com/eanplatter)s [`enclave`](https://github.com/eanplatter/enclave).
 It had similar ideas and an operation like that, and he had found the perfect word for it: "eject".

 I helped out on `create-react-app` shortly, had a few suggestions here and there but have since stopped due to being busy with my own projects.
 Dan has been doing an amazing job with it, and I can't wait to see where it will go next year!

 ## `styled-components` 💅

 As the year progressed and I kept working on projects, this question and discussion of styling React components came up over and over again.
-I was (and still am) a huge fan of CSS Modules for my applications, but for ElementalUI (a component library we build and use at Thinkmill) it just wasn't the right tool for the job.
+I was (and still am) a huge fan of CSS Modules for my applications but for ElementalUI, Thinkmill’s component library, it just wasn’t the right tool for the job.

 The release of `create-react-app` certainly cemented this.
 Due to CSS Modules being a webpack (or PostCSS) specific thing, Dan decided not to integrate them to keep the bundler choice an implementation detail of `create-react-app`. (that's also why you cannot add custom configuration without ejecting)